yoyoberenguer/SoundServer/README.md

 Pygame Sound Server for video game.
 This library control sound effects for your video game.
-No need to control every single sound played in your game,  pass the sound to the Sound controller and apply transformation to all sounds at once or to specific sound(s).
+No need to control every single sound played in your game,  pass the sound to the Sound controller and apply transformation to all at once or to specific sound(s).
 It contains methods such as panning sound effect (not included in pygame 2.0), volume control, pause and resume and tools to locate specific sound(s).